 1998 Registered Nurse, SCC, Stockholm.

-My research area is intercultural childhood cancer care.
-The overall aim of the research project is to obtain a deeper understanding regarding the use of interpreters and obtain knowledge of the obstacle and promoting implementation of evidence-based guidelines in pediatric cancer care in Sweden.
+My research area is intercultural communication paediatric cancer care.
+The overall aim of the research project is to obtain a deeper understanding about language barriers in paediatric cancer care and to what extend healthcare pesronnel make use of interpreters or other communication tools in the clinical context.

 SIOP 2014 Oral presentation "Balancing between compassion and professionalism - Interpreters' experiences of childhood cancer care".

 SIOP 2017 Oral presentation "Mulitlingual encounters in paediatric cancer care - Risking patient safety by insufficient use of interpreters".